vouch/vouch-proxy/README.md

 - please see the [issues which have been closed that mention redirect](https://github.com/vouch/vouch-proxy/issues?utf8=%E2%9C%93&q=is%3Aissue+redirect+)

-### Okay, I looked at the issues and have tried some things with my configs but I still can't figure it out
+### Okay, I looked at the issues and have tried some things with my configs but it's still not working

+Please [submit a new issue](https://github.com/vouch/vouch-proxy/issues) in the following fashion..

+- **turn on `vouch.testing: true`** and set `vouch.logLevel: debug`.
 - use [hasteb.in](https://hasteb.in/), or another **paste service** or a [gist](https://gist.github.com/) to provide your logs and config. **_DO NOT PUT YOUR LOGS AND CONFIG INTO THE GITHUB ISSUE_**.
 Using a paste service is important as it will maintain spacing and will provide line numbers and formatting.
 We are hunting for needles in haystacks with setups with several moving parts, these features help considerably.
 Paste services save your time and our time and help us to help you quickly.
 You're more likely to get good support from us in a timely manner by following this advice.
 - run `./do.sh bug_report yourdomain.com [yourotherdomain.com]` which will create a redacted version of your config and logs
   - and follow the instructions at the end to redact your Nginx config